-45. Probationary Employment
+47 Probationary Employment

-- 1. Permanent employees shall initially be employed on a probationary basis for a period of three (3) months following the commencement of employment. - 2.
-During the probationary period, the employee's performance will be monitored on an ongoing basis and a report prepared after two (2) months recommending: - (a) Continuation of the probationary period, or - (b) Termination of the probationary period and the service of the employee, or - (c) Rectification of perceived deficiencies within a specified period which shall be no longer than the period of three (3) months from the date of original engagement. - 3.
-At the conclusion of the three (3) month probationary period, the employee's suitability for permanent employment will be assessed by the relevant Director and a recommendation made to the Managing Director to: - (a) Confirm the employee's appointment as an employee, or - (b) Terminate the appointment on the giving of one (1) week's notice consistent with Clause 39 of this Agreement. - 4.
-Fixed Term employees shall initially be employed on a probationary basis for a period of two (2) to three (3) months following the commencement of employment, depending on the length of the contract.
+- 1. Permanent and fixed-term employees shall initially be employed on a probationary basis for a period of three (3) to six (6) months following the commencement of employment. - 2.
+During the probationary period, the employee's performance will be monitored on an ongoing basis and a report prepared no later than one and half (1.5) months of commencement recommending: - (a) Continuation of the probationary period, or - (b) Termination of the probationary period and the service of the employee, or

+Rectification of perceived deficiencies within a specified period which shall be no longer than the end of probationary period, unless otherwise agreed between the employee and the Company, but shall not exceed six (6) months.

+- 3. At the conclusion of the probationary period, the employee's suitability for employment will be assessed by the relevant executive and a recommendation made to the Managing Director to: - (a) Confirm the appointment of the employee, or - (b) Terminate the appointment by giving one (1) weeks' notice consistent with Clause 41 of this Agreement.

-46. Public Holidays and Concessional Days
+48 Public Holidays and Concessional Days

-Employees (other than casual employees) who are not required for duty, shall be allowed to observe the following days as holidays without loss of pay:
+1. Employees (other than casual employees) who are not required for work, shall be allowed to observe the following days as holidays without loss of pay:

-New Year's Day

-Australia Day

-Good Friday

-Easter Monday

-Anzac Day

-Queen's Birthday

-Labour Day

-Christmas Day

-Boxing Day

-Bank Holiday

-and all other officially proclaimed Public Holidays for the State of NSW.
+New Year's Day Australia Day Good Friday Easter Monday Anzac Day Queen's Birthday Labour Day Christmas Day Boxing Day Bank Holiday and all other officially proclaimed Public Holidays for the State of NSW.

 - 2. Bank Holiday will not be taken as a holiday on the normally notified day, the first Monday in August, but will be transferred as a concessional day to be first working day after Boxing Day. - 3.
-Only staff employed by the Company who would normally be on duty on the day notified as Bank Holiday each year, shall be entitled to take a concessional day on the first working day after Boxing Day.
+Only staff employed by the Company who would normally work on the day notified as Bank Holiday each year, shall be entitled to take a concessional day on the first working day after Boxing Day.
 The Company may require an employee to work on this day and if this occurs the employee shall be paid in accordance with the following Subclause 4. - 4.
-When an employee is required to work on a public holiday or on the day following Boxing Day as per Subclause 3, payment shall be made to the employee in compliance with Clause 42 of this Agreement. - 5.
-In addition to Christmas/New Year public holiday each year, there will be two (2) days granted to employees as Company concessional days off duty. - 6.
-When employees are required to work on a concessional day(s), those employees are entitled to take the concessional day(s) on a later date mutually convenient to both the employee and the Company. - 7.
+When an employee is required to work on a public holiday or on the day following Boxing Day as per Subclause 3, payment shall be made to the employee in compliance with Clause 43 of this Agreement. - 5.
+In addition to Christmas/New Year public holiday each year, there will be two (2) days granted to employees as Company concessional days off work. - 6.
+When employees are required to work on a concessional day(s), those employees are entitled to take the concessional day(s) on a later date mutually convenient to both the employee and the Company, and as soon as practicably possible. - 7.
 These days are granted to employees, without debit against leave credits. - 8.
-Employees (other than casual employees) in attendance and not required for duty shall be able to sign off from duty at 12.30 pm on Christmas Eve.
-Staff will receive their normal days pay for this day.

-Part-time employees who would not normally work on the day of the week that Christmas Eve falls, may arrange with the agreement of the relevant manager, to swap one of their normal work days for Christmas Eve.
+Employees (other than casual employees) in attendance and not required for work shall be able to sign off from duty at 12.30pm on Christmas Eve.
+Staff will receive their ordinary days pay for this day. - 9.
+Part-time employees who would not normally work on the day of the week that Christmas Eve falls, may arrange with the agreement of the relevant supervisor/manager, to swap one of their ordinary work days for Christmas Eve.